 Sheepskin Bareback Pads:

-You will find top of the line sheepskin bareback pads online at HorseDream.co.uk.
-They have a variety of colors and sizes including this beautiful Iberian style pad.
-They certainly look comfortable!
-And warm for winter riding.
+You will find top-of-the-line sheepskin bareback pads online at HorseDream.co.uk.
+They have a variety of colors and sizes, including this beautiful Iberian style pad.
 They are in a much higher price range and I have not ridden in one yet but I would love to try one in the future.
 If anyone else tries them I would love to get your feedback.
-Just leave a comment below this blog post or send me an email at firstname.lastname@example.org.
-Check out their website to see their full inventory.
-Click here: http://www.horsedream.co.uk/ridingpads.html
+Just leave a comment below or send me an email at email@example.com.

-Ride!
-Once you have a good bareback pad and all the other suggested items just give it a try!
-Riding bareback will help you with your balance and reveal weaknesses in your riding that can be covered up by the saddle.
-I particularly love to feel the horse's back muscles and check that I am sitting evenly into my seat bones.
+Now, get out there and ride!
+Once you have a good bareback pad and all the other suggested items, it's time to give it a try!
+Riding bareback will help improve your balance and reveal weaknesses in your riding that can be hidden by the saddle.
+Ilove to feel the horse's back muscles and check that I am sitting evenly on my seat bones.
 The horse's spine will help you feel whether you sit centered or not.
-Horse's usually love it but you have to stay relaxed in those thighs or they might not!
+Be sure to stay aware of whether your horse is enjoying the bareback experience, or not.
 You will feel the incredible sensitivity of the horse and the amazing connection you can have without the saddle.
-Even if you just practice at the walk, try some lateral work and transitions.
+Even if you just practice at the walk, try lateral work and transitions.
 Feel how you can transition your horse from your seat and have the horse follow your weight in turns and circles.
-If you have any questions feel free to leave one in the comment section below or email me at email@example.com.
+If you have any questions feel free to leave a comment below or email me at firstname.lastname@example.org.
 Be safe and have fun!

 Hide your helmet hair, protect yourself from the sun, AND make a statement all at the same time!
 Let everyone know that you love horses and believe that riding is a dance.